nuxeo/nuxeo/README.md

 The **Nuxeo** addon _nuxeo-duoweb-authentication_ is an integration of [DuoWeb](http://www.duosecurity.com) access in Nuxeo login plugin and provides two factors authentication through the Nuxeo login page.

+This plugin is available for Nuxeo Platform 5.8 and above.

 ### Getting Started